 A guide to the fifty most beautiful subway systems in the world.
 With star rating.

-See below which subway system is a Unesco World Heritage site, which subway lines double as the world's longest art galleries, or in which networks you can find stunning baroque-style underground palaces, museums, aquariums, comical statues, grand architecture from art-deco to modernist to futuristic... or just passenger-friendly and beautiful underground stations.
+See below which subway system is a Unesco World Heritage site, which one doubles as the world's longest art gallery, and in which stations you can find stunning baroque-style underground palaces, museums, aquariums, comical statues, grand art-deco, modernist or futuristic architecture... or just passenger-friendly and beautiful design.

 Do you like to spend your waiting time standing in a smelly narrow box with tons of advertising posters on grimy tiled walls?
 Most subway systems tend to be filthy and rather dull from an aesthetic point of view.
 But there are cities that explicitly foster arts and/or good architecture in subways.
 The photos in the list below are examples from those cities.
 The list includes: